 - Attached a completed Qualifying Person Designation form.
-Each licensee must designate an individual to act as the qualifying person's original passing examination results.
-Exam bulletins and registration are available at www.pearsonvue.com or (877) 258-9221.
+Each licensee must designate an individual to act as the qualifying person for the licensee.
+This individual must have passed a pre-licensing exam administered by DLI.
 Examination results expire after two years.
-If the examination was taken more than two years prior to this application, attach Course Completion Certificate(s) documenting seven hours of continuing education for each license period after the expiration of the examination results.
 The qualifying person must be the chief executive officer of the corporation, the general partner of the partnership, the chief manager of the LLC or a managing employee who is regularly employed by the applicant and is actively engaged in the business of residential contracting or residential remodeling on behalf of the applicant.

 Also, refer to the Dept. of Labor & Industry information in regards to License requirements for residential roofing and View Residential Roofer Exam Information

 The Minnesota Legislature passed legislation requiring a 10% surcharge of no less than $5 and no more than $150 on each business, commercial, professional or occupational license.
 The funding from this surcharge will go to MN.IT Services (formerly Office of Enterprise Technology (OET)), which is establishing an electronic licensing system for the state.
 The surcharge will be in place through June 30, 2015.
 See Minn.
 Stat. § 16E.22.